sirius-ms/sirius-docs.github.io/docs/_pages/quick-start.md

 ```

 This is a ranking list of the top molecular formula candidates.
 The best
-candidate is C<sub>21</sub>H<sub>27</sub>NO<sub>4</sub> with an overall score (*SiriusScore*) of 24.654.
+candidate is C<sub>21</sub>H<sub>27</sub>NO<sub>4</sub> with a total score (`SiriusScore`) of 24.654.
 This score
-is the sum of the *TreeScore* (16.674) and the *IsotopeScore* (7.980).
+is the sum of the `TreeScore` (16.674) and the `IsotopeScore` (7.980).

-The rear columns contain the number of explained peaks in MS/MS
+The rear columns contain the number of explained peaks in the MS/MS
-spectrum as well as the relative amount of explained intensity.
-The latter
-value should usually be over 80 % or even 90 %.
+spectrum and the relative amount of explained intensity.
+The relative amount of explained intensity should normally be above 80 % or even 90 %.
 If this value is very
-low you either have strange high intensive noise in your spectrum, or
+low, either you have strangely intense noise in your spectrum, or
-the allowed mass deviation might be too low to explain all the peaks.
+the allowed mass deviation may be too low to explain all the peaks.

-The `structure_candidates.tsv` in `<summary-files-dir>/0_laudanosine_FEATURE1` should be similar to this (trunctated version):
+The `structure_candidates.tsv` in `<summary-files-dir>/0_laudanosine_FEATURE1` should look similar to this (truncated version):

 ```
 rank	formulaRank	ConfidenceScore	CSI:FingerIDScore	molecularFormula	adduct	InChIkey2D	InChI	name	smiles